Months of QA, completed in hours with OwlityAI.

 Cost and ROI

-Total cost of ownership (TCO) is an essential metric that includes all expenses on the tool.
+Total cost of ownership (TCO) is an essential metric when evaluating AI tools for testing, as it includes licensing, setup, and ongoing maintenance costs.
 Namely:

 • Licensing fees: Upfront costs and any recurring subscription fees.